- Big-Picture Editing (Developmental Edit or Manuscript Evaluation)

 How to decide?

-If you have a book-length manuscript, find more information here.
+If you have a book-length manuscript (fiction, nonfiction or memoir), find more information here.

 If you write short stories, visit here.

 Still not sure?
-Contact us and start a conversation.
+Contact me and start a conversation.